iShares Russell Top 200 Growth ETF (NYSEARCA:IWY) Sees Large Volume Increase

-Shares of iShares Russell Top 200 Growth ETF (NYSEARCA:IWY – Get Rating) saw an uptick in trading volume on Tuesday .
-15,900 shares traded hands during mid-day trading, a decline of 95% from the previous session’s volume of 335,951 shares.The stock last traded at $161.51 and had previously closed at $160.40.
+iShares Russell Top 200 Growth ETF (NYSEARCA:IWY – Get Rating) shares saw strong trading volume on Monday .
+15,986 shares traded hands during trading, a decline of 95% from the previous session’s volume of 338,330 shares.The stock last traded at $160.85 and had previously closed at $158.97.

 iShares Russell Top 200 Growth ETF (the Fund), formerly iShares Russell Top 200 Growth Index Fund, seeks investment results that correspond generally to the price and yield performance of the Russell Top 200 Growth Index (the Growth Index).
 The Growth Index is a style factor weighted index that measures the performance of the largest capitalization growth sector of the United States equity market.